International School of Dakar: Campus

 ISD is situated on 8 acre of land overlooking the Atlantic Ocean.
 The campus includes a library, three computer labs, two playgrounds, three basketball courts, three volleyball courts, a pool and a multi-purpose gymnasium, all of which are based around a soccer field and a 308 m track.
 There is an in-school restaurant called Delices de Kanaicha (used to be Shady Shack), that is next to the pool.
 The elementary part of the school was relocated to its current position, next to the gym, on November 26, 2007.
 Additionally, numerous elementary classrooms surround the track.

 In August 2007, the school had an estimated 300 students.
 As of 2024, ISD has 780 students enrolled from 101 different countries.
+Specifically, 95 different countries for the student body and 70 different countries within faculty and staff.
+There around 90+ different languages spoken within the community.

 Before the 2012–13 school year, the school added a building for the Upper School, which consists of both Middle and High School classes.
 The new building houses 33 classrooms, including 2 computer labs, a Visual and Performing Arts wing, a Maker Space, and an outdoor amphitheater.

 As of December 2016, ISD is rebuilding the gym into a purpose-built PreK building that will house 7 elementary classes.
 It will have a new playground and a connection to the grade 1/2/3 classroom building.